KDE/digikam-doc/image_editor/enhancement_tools.rst

 For more control over the effect:

 1. **Multiple Applications**: you can apply the tool multiple times with different settings.
-Use lower Radius values for subtle effects, higher values for dramatic effects.
+Use lower **Smoothness** values for subtle effects, higher values for dramatic effects.

-2. **Combining with Other Tools**: use with the Local Contrast tool to enhance the subject after blurring the background.
-Combine with the Vignetting tool to further emphasize the subject.
+2. **Combining with Other Tools**: use with the :ref:`Local Contrast <enhance_localcontrast>` tool to enhance the subject after blurring the background.
+Combine with the :ref:`Vignetting Correction <enhance_vignetting>` tool to further emphasize the subject.

 Troubleshooting
 ~~~~~~~~~~~~~~~